URL

 Name of Corporation/Group/Organization.
 "Title of Section."
 Title of Website, Publisher or Sponsoring Organization, Date of publication or last modified date, URL.
 Accessed date.

-For in-text citations, use ("Title of Section")
+In-text citation: ("Title of Section")

 Note: The publisher or sponsoring organization can often be found in a copyright notice at the bottom of the home page or on a page that gives information about the site.
-When the page is authored and published by the same corporation/group/organization, begin your citation with the section title.
+When the page is authored and published by the same organization/corporation/group, begin your citation with the section title.

 Note: The publisher may be omitted from the citation if the website title is essentially the same as the publisher name